-When we hear the word “grief” it brings up many things and yet when we say “grief” in 2020 it brings up more than we care to even think about.
-No doubt we have all experienced grief throughout our lives in one form or another, but this year, well, I know I don’t even need to start naming the ways it has occurred.
+When we hear the word “grief” it brings up many things and yet when we say “grief” in 2021 it brings up more than we care to even think about.
+No doubt we have all experienced grief throughout our lives in one form or another, but recently, well, I know I don’t even need to start naming the ways it has occurred.

 Grief can lead to anxiety and depression and other mental health symptoms that we may not be aware of, and yet there are so many suggestions on how to handle it.
 If only these suggestions took away the pain I find myself facing over and over again.

 I worked as a therapist in an outpatient clinic in Massachusetts along with a domestic violence grant funded program.
 Although there were many people grieving and in pain, what struck me most was how amidst the pain, it brought out the most caring and creative aspects of people showing their incredible strength and resilience.
 It renewed my belief in the human spirit in its most pure form over and over again.

 If you know me personally you know 2020 was my worst year ever, and although I have experienced sorrow through losing family members before, this year I lost my beloved husband of 26 years on March 13.
 Literally the day before the pandemic shut the world down.
 Then three months later my father passed away after a long battle with Parkinson’s disease.

 I am having to find a new identity through the pain and yet I am determined to carry them with me as I transform my sorrow into more resilience.
 I have been extremely blessed with an amazingly supportive work group along with two incredible daughters, and extended family and friends that have surrounded me in my worst hour.
 So I know all of that is why I can share my grief and means more than I could even put into words.